freenas/freenas-docs/userguide/tasks.rst

    +-------------------+-----------------------------+---------------------------------------------------------------------------------------------------------+

-Created cron jobs will be listed in "View Cron Jobs".
-If you highlight the entry for a cron job, buttons will be displayed to "Edit", "Delete", or "Run Now".
+Created cron jobs will be listed in :guilabel:`View Cron Jobs`.
+Highlight a cron job entry to display buttons to :guilabel:`Edit`, :guilabel:`Delete`, or :guilabel:`Run Now`.

 .. _Init/Shutdown Scripts: